DECEMBER 2014 – the breaking point

 And there is still a ton more that we won’t need once we move to the small house, including mattresses, a TV stand, dining room table and chairs, etc. We can further reduce the number of kitchen appliances and gadgets we have by eliminating them or opting for smaller versions.
 How many times we have cooked two baked potatoes in a full-size range I may never know, but it was a terrible waste of energy. *shudder*

-In fact, reducing waste has extended to the manner in which we go about our shopping trips when they do occur.
+Downsizing everything in our lives means a HUGE reduction in waste.
 Shopping less and on specific days has made a big difference.
-We group errands on the same day each week.
-We eat all of the food in our fridge, so we don’t shop nearly as often as today.
+We eat all of the food in our fridge, so we don’t shop nearly as often.
+Saving lots of money

 While getting rid of stuff to optimize our lives was difficult at first, it became easier as time passed because with each item sold and we’re a little closer to financial freedom.
 But then getting rid of stuff became difficult again.
 The most difficult part?
 Challenging the notion that this was stuff we needed.
 I wouldn’t say it was an emotional connection we had to our stuff, but that’s about the best way I have of describing the feelings of panic and worry that accompany the purging of clutter.